awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ## Systems Manager identity\-based policies<a name="security_iam_service-with-iam-id-based-policies"></a>

-With IAM identity\-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied\.
+With IAM identity\-based policies, you can specify allowed or denied actions and resources and the conditions under which actions are allowed or denied\.
 Systems Manager supports specific actions, resources, and condition keys\.
 To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>